Teaching Geography: Workshop 7

 Institutions shape the ways in which people organize the world around them; for example, sets of laws, educational systems, political arrangements, and the structure of the family shape a culture region.
 The Mormon culture region of the western United States shows how institutions are embodied in a distinctive place, demarcating it and influencing practically every aspect of daily life.

 Whatever characteristic of culture is considered, it is clear that the mosaics of Earth's cultural landscapes are not static.
-Culture changes as a result of a variety of human processes, migration and the spread (diffusion) of new cultural traits - language, music, and technology - to existing culture groups.
+Culture changes as a result of a variety of human processes, such as migration and the spread (diffusion) of new cultural traits—language, music, and technology—to existing culture groups.
 The processes of cultural change accelerate with improvements in transportation and communication.
 Each culture in the world has borrowed attributes from other cultures whether knowingly or not, willingly or not.

 Students should be exposed to a rich appreciation of the nature of culture so they can understand the ways in which people choose to live in different regions of the world.
 Such an understanding will enable them to appreciate the role culture plays in the spatial organization of modern society.
 Rivalry and tension between cultures contribute much to world conflict.
 As members of a multicultural society in a multicultural world, students must understand the diverse spatial expressions of culture.

 Standard 11: The patterns and networks of economic interdependence on Earth's surface.

 Resources are unevenly scattered across the surface of Earth, and no country has all of the resources it needs to survive and grow.
 Thus each country must trade with others, and Earth is a world of increasing global economic interdependence.
 Accordingly, the geographically informed person understands the spatial organization of economic, transportation, and communication systems, which produce and exchange the great variety of commodities—raw materials, manufactured goods, capital, and services—which constitute the global economy.